textileio/js-textile/etc/hub.api.md

 // Warning: (ae-internal-missing-underscore) The name "bucketsArchiveInfo" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsArchiveInfo(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveInfoReply.AsObject>;
+export function bucketsArchiveInfo(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveInfoResponse.AsObject>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsArchiveStatus" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsArchiveStatus(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveStatusReply.AsObject>;
+export function bucketsArchiveStatus(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveStatusResponse.AsObject>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsArchiveWatch" should be prefixed with an underscore because the declaration is marked as @internal
 //